- Home

 1. LED bulbs

-Swapping traditional light bulbs for more energy-efficient LED ones is an easy and affordable way to lower your carbon footprint and save money on energy bills.
+Swapping traditional light bulbs for more energy-efficient LED ones is an easy and affordable way to lower your carbon footprint and reduce energy bills.

-While LED bulbs are generally more expensive than conventional ones, they use up to 80% less energy, which can cut bills significantly.
+While LED bulbs are generally more expensive than conventional ones, they use up to 80% less energy, which can significantly cut bills.
 The Energy Saving Trust calculates that replacing just one bulb can save you up to £4 per year.
 Considering the average UK house contains 34 bulbs, your annual savings could be over £100.

-It used to be that LED bulbs weren’t as bright as alternatives, but this isn’t generally true anymore.
-Plus, because they last longer, LED bulbs create less waste, making them a double-whammy for eco-conscious consumers.
-To save more energy, you can even connect them to a smart home system to automate when they turn off/on or adjust brightness.
+It used to be that LED bulbs weren’t as bright as alternatives, but generally this is no longer true.
+And, because they last longer, LED bulbs create less waste, making them a double-whammy for eco-conscious consumers.
+To save more energy, you can connect them to a smart home system to automate when they turn off/on or adjust their brightness.

 The downside of heat pumps is that they’re expensive to buy – around £10,000 more than a gas boiler.
 However, £7,500 grants available through the Boiler Upgrade Scheme (BUS) can make the switch more affordable – even more if you live in Scotland.

 There are two main types of heat pumps: air source and ground source.
 The best one for you will depend on how much you’d like to spend and how much outdoor space you have.
-This quiz from Get a Heat Pump will give you an idea of which option suits your circumstances.
+This quiz from Get a Heat Pump can help you decide which option suits your circumstances.

 There are plenty of ways to insulate our homes, many of which are simpler, cheaper, and more effective than you might think.